colhountech/AcrylicUI/README.md

 ### Q: Can I get support.

-If you spot a bug, raise an issue or even better, raise a pull request.
-If you need support, feel free to contact me [via my website](https://wwwcolhountech.com) but please don't ask for support for free.
+If you spot a bug or need support, raise an issue.

 ### Q: I want to get involved.
 How can I help?

-Help me test and give suggestions on what should be a priority, the more voices I get for a feature, the more likely I will work on it.

 You can support me by joining my YouTube Channel, Start a conversation on my Discord Server, or share your love for Beautiful WinForms Desktop Apps on twitter.

 # Release Workflow